mattrips/scratchPad/Protocol Conformance.md

 : A statement in a protocol declaration describing a property, method, initializer, subscript or associatedtype that a type conforming to the protocol must implement.

 &#9724; implementation
-: Given a protocol requirementA property, method, enum case, initializer, subscript or typealias that is capable of satisfying a .
+: Given a protocol requirement, a property, method, enum case, initializer, subscript or typealias that is capable of satisfying such requirement.

 ### 1.1 The Witness
 If a type is declared to conform to a protocol, the type must satisfy each of the protocol requirements of the protocol.
 The type does so by having available at least one implementation--that is at least one property, method, initializer, subscript or typealias--for each protocol requirement of the protocol.